jimzord12/learning-redux-toolkit/README.md

+# Simple RTK (Redux Toolkit) Example

+## Habit Tracker App

+This is a simple habit tracker app that uses Redux Toolkit to manage state.
+It is a simple example of how to use Redux Toolkit to manage state in a React application.

+### Features

+- Add a new habit
+- Remove a habit
+- Mark a habit as complete
+- Reset all habits

+### Technologies

+- React
+- Redux Toolkit
+- TypeScript
+- SCSS
+- Bootstrap 5
+- Vite
+- ESLint
+- Prettier

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.